 When it’s time to retire for the evening, I’m awestruck at how my suite has been transformed from day to night.
 The turn-down is perfectly presented, including the all-important chocolate truffle.
 However, what impresses me most is it’s as if my very existence has been wiped away.

-After the following day’s off-train expedition, I realise there is something mysterious afoot.
+for a stroll around the historic village, I return and realise there is something mysterious afoot.
 Each time I leave my suite, it is magically transformed ready for my return.
 I am now determined to find a solution to the puzzle.

 On the final evening, as I make my way to the observation car for a last hurrah with some of my now lifelong friends, I realise I have left something.
 On my return, I discover Mandy and her team in the act of servicing my room with military precision, sprucing things up right until the last minute of the journey.
 She knows my movements before I do, leaving me wanting for nothing.
 I should have known it was her all along.
 Mandy done it.